 Sicilian salt and silver salt spoon from The Meadow

 In the bowl of an electric mixer, stir the water and yeast together.
 If using a stand mixer, attach your dough hook.
-Add olive oil, flour, salt, and honey and mix on low speed for 1 minute.
+Add olive oil, flour, and salt and mix on low speed for 1 minute.
 Switch to medium speed and mix until dough is soft but not tacky, about 2 minutes.
 Add cheese and mix for 1 minute more.

 Transfer dough to a lightly floured work surface; knead four or five times, forming into a ball.
 Cover with lightly oiled plastic wrap; let rest for 10 minutes.
 Place dough in a lightly oiled bowl and cover with plastic wrap.
 Refrigerate until well chilled, at least 1 hour or overnight.
 Meanwhile, line two baking sheets with parchment.